Healthy Mind, Healthy Body (PSHE / RSE)

 - In using a spiral curriculum to develop knowledge, skills and attributes, where prior learning is revisited, reinforced and extended year on year.
 We therefore ensure that all information is up to date, accurate and unbiased.

 At Aston Clinton School, we use the Jigsaw approach.
 Jigsaw is a scheme of work, aiming to prepare children for life, helping them to really know and value who they are and understand how they relate to other people in this ever-changing world.
-Designed as a whole-school approach, Jigsaw provides detailed, comprehensive and progressive lesson plans and ideas.
+Please see the links below for further information.